mnimac/Stealth-Game/README.md

 ---
 ## How to play?

+Open `Build` foldder and start `Keep-To-The-Sadows` file.

 Reach the blue finish tile without being seen by the Guards and their Spotlight.

-> Use `WASD` or `arrow keys` for movement.
+Use `WASD` or `arrow keys` for movement.

->To exit the game press `Esc`.
+To exit the game press `Esc`.

 ![](images/Keep-To-The-Shadows.png)